New Jersey Family Law and Divorce Lawyers

 If the court finds that there is evidence of neglect, there will be a dispositional hearing wherein the court will decide who will be responsible for the child, as well as any treatment, therapy, or other services that should be made available to the family.
 At this point, the court may decide to either release the child to the parents with specified conditions, place the child with relatives under the supervision of DCPP, order specific therapeutic services based on the needs of the child and family, place parent on probation, or any combination of these choices.

-New Jersey Child Abuse Lawyers at Lyons & Associates, P.C.
+New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Advocate for Clients Accused of Abuse or Neglect

 In any family law case, protecting the welfare of the children is a top priority.
 If you are under investigation by DCCP and your parental rights are in jeopardy, it is in your best interest to contact our New Jersey child neglect lawyers at Lyons & Associates as soon as possible so that we can protect your rights throughout the process.
 We will develop an aggressive legal strategy based on the circumstances of your case.
 Our dedicated, knowledgeable team will fight hard to achieve the best possible outcome for you, your children, and your entire family.